kordk/stoch_epi_lib/README.md

 # stoch_epi_lib
 stoch_epi_lib: An implementation of a dynamical systems method to estimate gene expression from epigenetic data and a gene regulatory network

 This software and pipeline is to estimate gene expression using the stoch_epi_lib program.
-The method is described in a manuscript available in pre-print on bioRxiv Systems Biology ( https://biorxiv.org/cgi/content/short/2020.08.03.234740v1) and arXiv Molecular Networks (https://arxiv.org/abs/2008.01126) and submitted for publication at the <a href="https://psb.stanford.edu/">Pacific Symposium Biocomputing</a>.
+The method is described in a manuscript available in pre-print on <a href="https://biorxiv.org/cgi/content/short/2020.08.03.234740v1"> bioRxiv Systems Biology </a> and <a href="https://arxiv.org/abs/2008.01126"> arXiv Molecular Networks </a> and submitted for publication at the <a href="https://psb.stanford.edu/">Pacific Symposium Biocomputing</a>.

 ## Requirements